rajodm/rajodm/README.md

 ### About Me
-📚 I’m currently learning #Rstats
+📚 I’m currently learning #Rstats and the Tidyverse

 <br/>